evkx/evkx.github.io/content/models/xiaomi/su7/su7_max/_index.md

 ## Battery, range, and charging

 The battery has a gross capacity of 101kWh and a net capacity of 99kWh, meaning you have a 2kWh buffer for protection.
 (2.0%).
+The Lithium-Ion battery uses [NMC technology.](../../../../technology/battery/cellchemistry/#lithium-nickel-manganese-cobalt-oxides-nmc)

 The [CLTC range](../../../../guides/understandingrange/cltc/) is 800 km ( miles).
 The consumption is 12.4kWh/100km for the CLTC standard test.
 For more details about the range, see real-world data and range listing on this model's [range and consumption](rangeandconsumption/) page.

 The maximum DC charging speed is kW.
-A full charge from 0 - 100% would take 60 minutes, while a more common scenario of 10-80% would take 30 minutes.
-If you assume you lose 5 minutes driving per charge stop in addition to the charge time, the optimum charge area is from 3% to 55%, resulting in an actual charge speed, including time loss, of 133kW.
-Each charge session would take 23 minutes and 9 seconds.
+A full charge from 0 - 100% would take 49 minutes, while a more common scenario of 10-80% would take 24 minutes.
+If you assume you lose 5 minutes driving per charge stop in addition to the charge time, the optimum charge area is from 3% to 63%, resulting in an actual charge speed, including time loss, of 156kW.
+Each charge session would take 23 minutes and 51 seconds.

-For the theoretical 1000km challenge, starting with a full battery and driving at 120km/h (75 mph), assuming optimal driving conditions and consumption of 17kWh/100km, 1000km will take 8 hours and 53 minutes.
-This trip will require two charge session(s) charging from 4% to 40%.
-The total time lost for charging up the battery will be 34 minutes.
+For the theoretical 1000km challenge, starting with a full battery and driving at 120km/h (75 mph), assuming optimal driving conditions and consumption of 17kWh/100km, 1000km will take 8 hours and 47 minutes.
+This trip will require one charge session(s) charging from 2% to 74%.
+The total time lost for charging up the battery will be 28 minutes.

 ### Onboard charger